 Next, you determine the combined capacity of all the appliances you want to protect.
 This is the minimum capacity your UPS will have to be able to handle.
 Obviously, it is also best to take into account any future expansions.
 Another important factor in your choice is how long your equipment should be able to run on the UPS.

-What form factor?
+4. Which form factor?

 Useful for future expansions and changes in requirements are the models with expandable battery modules.
 So there are different form factors available and you can usually choose from rack-mounted models or stand-alone's.